Chronic/Pain Conditions >> Urinary Incontinence

 You have urinary incontinence that begins suddenly.
 This is called acute incontinence.
 It is often caused by urinary tract problems or medicines and can be easily corrected.
 The involuntary release of urine is enough of a problem that you need to wear an absorbent pad, or if incontinence interferes with your life in any way.
 Don't be embarrassed to discuss urinary incontinence with your doctor.
 Urinary incontinence is not an inevitable result of aging.
 Most women with incontinence can be helped or cured.

-Having a conversation with Dr. Huntoon has always proven to be beneficial.
+Having a Consultation with Dr. Huntoon has always proven to be beneficial.
 Understanding the anatomy, what your specific circumstances are and showing you proven solutions to your bladder weakness would be prudent before starting on some of the more invasive and less effective remedies being offered.

-How can you prevent urinary incontinence?
+How can you prevent Urinary Incontinence?

 Feed the body the necessary ingredients using whole food supplements helps to eliminate the weakness at its source.